UIA World Congress

 By Smiljan Radic

-The Chilean Smiljan Radic has won the Pritzker Prize 2026 for works that are "at the crossroads of uncertainty, material experimentation and cultural memory", as the jury said.
-"His buildings seem temporary, unstable or deliberately unfinished, almost about to disappear, and yet they offer a structured, optimistic and discreetly cheerful refuge that welcomes vulnerability as an intrinsic condition of lived experience", the jury added.
-Among his most recent works is the London Sky Bubble, in Tobacco Dock, which in 2022 was the setting for the first fashion show of the Alexander McQueen brand after the covid pandemic: it is an inflatable cloud that recalls utopian architectures of the 60s and 70s.
-The generator that kept it running was powered by hydrotreated vegetable oil, a renewable alternative to diesel made from fats, food waste and agricultural residues.
+The Chilean Smiljan Radic has won the Pritzker Prize 2026 for works that are "at the crossroads between uncertainty, material experimentation and cultural memory," as the jury said.
+"His buildings appear temporary, unstable or deliberately unfinished, almost about to disappear, and yet they offer a structured, optimistic and discreetly cheerful refuge that embraces vulnerability as an intrinsic condition of lived experience," the jury added.
+Among his most recent works is the London Sky Bubble, in Tobacco Dock, which in 2022 was the setting for the first fashion show of the Alexander McQueen brand after the covid pandemic: it is an inflatable cloud reminiscent of utopian architectures of the 1960s and 70s.
+The generator that kept it running was powered by hydrotreated vegetable oil, a renewable alternative to diesel made from fats, food waste, and agricultural residues.

 Zaishui Art Museum.